12 Best AI Tools for Small Business to Boost Growth in 2025

 Pros:

-• All-in-one platform for design, AI, and collaboration
+All-in-one platform for design, AI and teamwork

 Cons:

-• Recent price increases on business plans may impact very small budgets
+Recent price increases may affect small budgets

 Website: https://www.canva.com/magic/